opensearch-project/OpenSearch/sandbox/REMOVE-ENFORCEMENT-PASS-ANALYSIS.md

   and 2 of the 3 remaining forced gathers.
 - 4. N-ary shuffle transport — retires step 4 no-reuse AND step 3c Variant-A.
 - 5. Reduce-stage shuffle production — retires step 3d.

+---

+## STEP 2+3b OUTCOME (commit `434f62c27cd`) — toggle moved; floor and SINGLE-alternative BLOCKED

+Attempted the combined change.
+Only one third of it is safe; the other two are blocked for reasons worth recording because both look attractive on paper.

+### Landed: the sub-toggle moved into the rule's `matches()`

+`analytics.mpp.shuffle.aggregate.enabled` now gates `OpenSearchAggregateSplitRule.matches()`, matching how
+`OpenSearchHashJoinSplitRule` gates on `MPP_ENABLED`.
+Full suite unchanged at 10 failures; the sub-toggle-off test and all of `AggregateSplitCostTests` pass.
+Precommit green.

+### BLOCKED 1: the size floor cannot move into `matches()` as-is → 82 failures

+`analytics.mpp.distribute.min_rows` defaults to **1,000,000**, but the plan-shape tests drive the pass with `minRows` as an **explicit parameter** (`DistributionEnforcementPass.enforce(..., /* minRows */ 1L, ...)`)
+and never set the cluster setting.
+Their `mockTable` scans carry Calcite's default ~100 rows.
+So a rule reading the SETTING sees 1,000,000, decides every aggregate is below the floor, and suppresses every split:
+**10 → 82 failures**.

+This is not merely a test artifact.
+It says the floor is currently a *caller-supplied* parameter, not a planner-wide policy, and ~30 tests depend on being able to lower it per-call.
+Moving it into a rule means either (a) plumbing an override into `PlannerContext` so tests can lower it the same way, or (b) doing what the analysis originally recommended and expressing the floor as COST rather than a veto — the join already credits `inputRows/parallelism`, so a 100-row aggregate is already not worth distributing on cost alone.
+(b) is the better end state and removes the setting's veto semantics entirely.

+### BLOCKED 2: `OpenSearchAggregate.passThroughTraits` claiming the SINGLE alternative → 59 failures

+Making SINGLE claim the SINGLETON alternative (so Volcano explores it and gives the rule a chance to fire) took 10 → **59**.
+Reverted.
+The declining javadoc is load-bearing beyond the two gates it cites: claiming the alternative changes which aggregate shapes Volcano materializes far more broadly than expected.
+This needs its own investigation, not a one-line flip.

+Measured, for the record: `rule.matches()` DOES fire for a SINGLE aggregate over a distributed join (`PROBE15 agg=157 mode=SINGLE`), but `onMatch` never runs and the pass's `splitAggregate` still fires 20x.
+So the rule remains unable to replace the pass, and the 3 forced `buildReducer` calls stay.

+### Where the sequence actually stands

+- ~~1. traits authoritative~~ **DONE** — 5 forced/1 gated → 3/3
+- ~~3a. widen the rule's placement predicates~~ **DONE**
+- ~~3b-i. move the sub-toggle into matches()~~ **DONE**
+- **2'. express the size floor as COST, not a veto** — prerequisite for the floor leaving the pass, and independently the right model (supersedes "move min_rows into matches()").
+- **3b-ii. why does claiming the SINGLE alternative cost 49 extra failures?** — needs investigation before `splitAggregate` can be retired.
+- 4. N-ary shuffle transport.
+- 5. Reduce-stage shuffle production.